-Coral Beach is the best-known and most snorkeled location in the area.
-Here, the beach is bordered by a coral reef, protected by a marine reserve.
 Groupers, parrotfish, emperors, and octopus are common around its vibrant drop-off.
-You’ll nevertheless have to pay a fee to explore it, and the snorkeling area is restricted to the outer edge of the reef.
+There is a fee to explore Coral Beach, and the snorkeling area is restricted to the outer edge of the reef.

-A few hundred meters from the Egyptian border, Princess Beach is also a great option.
+A few hundred yards from the Egyptian border, Princess Beach is also a great option.
 Snorkelers can spot lots of fish around the piers and patch reefs that edge the beach, including lionfish, parrots and schools of sergeants.

 If you like atypical underwater sceneries, the Underwater Restaurant is another must-visit location.
 This abandoned structure, which seems straight out of a science fiction movie, is called home by lots of colorful fish.